 Master of Arts in Political Science

-The master's degree in political science is designed to enable students to achieve competence in political science – teaching, research, government-related work and related activities – through a program of study in which they acquire appropriate analytical skills, a general knowledge of the discipline, and more specific knowledge of selected sub-fields.
+The master's degree in political science is designed to enable students to achieve competence in political science.
+In this program, you will acquire appropriate analytical skills, a general knowledge of the discipline, and more specific knowledge of selected sub-fields.